 It is used to treat a variety of mental health conditions, including addiction.
-EMDR is offered at Vertava Health Ohio in conjunction with other treatments in order to improve outcomes for patients.
+EMDR is offered at Vertava Health Ohio in conjunction with other addiction therapies in order to improve outcomes for patients.

 Therapists use EMDR to diminish the negative emotions and symptoms you experience because of a traumatic history.
 The goal of therapy is to help you fully process the negative beliefs and feelings associated with traumatic events until you’re able to let them go.